Dots Dots

 The Net Zero Hydrogen Fund (NZHF)

-The Net Zero Hydrogen Fund (NZHF) which is worth up to £240 million, will fund the development and deployment of new low-carbon hydrogen production to de-risk investment and reduce lifetime costs.
-NZHF’s grant allocation is split into the following 4 strands:
+• The Net Zero Hydrogen Fund (NZHF) which is worth up to £240 million, funds the development and deployment of new low-carbon hydrogen production.

 Other policies